Sunny Sweeney: Personal life

 Sweeney has married and divorced twice.
-According to Sweeney, her first marriage was "really quick" and when she was "really young".
-The pair later divorced, but her first spouse's name has not been reported.
-She married her second husband Jeff Helmer on November 11, 2011.
+According to Sweeney, her first marriage was "really quick" and when she was "really young."
+The pair later divorced (her first spouse's name has not been reported).
+She married Jeff Helmer on November 11, 2011.
 The pair wed in an intimate ceremony in Las Vegas, Nevada, with only a few friends and family invited.
-At the time, Helmer was a Sergeant with Austin, Texas, police department.
-He was previously a Staff Sergeant in the United States Air Force.
+At the time, Helmer was a sergeant with Austin, Texas, police department.
+He was previously a staff sergeant in the United States Air Force.
 "He is so supportive and just wants me to be happy and succeed," Sweeney said of the marriage in 2011.
-The couple repeatedly attempted to have a child together, resulting in one miscarriage.
-Sweeney spoke of the miscarriage in 2017, "It makes you feel broken.
+The couple attempted to have a child together, resulting in one miscarriage.
+Sweeney spoke of the miscarriage in 2017: "It makes you feel broken.
 It seems like no one talks about it, unless they know the person they’re talking to has also been through it."
-Helmer and Sweeney divorced in 2018, citing her touring schedule for the marriage's demise.
+Helmer and Sweeney divorced in 2018, citing her touring schedule for the marriage's end.
 The pair still remain friends.